laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595580-5b811480-d071-11eb-9b99-9dcad8b4ac17.png">

 Unfortunately, we are not yet providing GPUs or Windows, Ubuntu operating systems.
-However, you can find more information on the future developments of the services on our webpage.In the next paragraph we will dicuss how to work with a Desktop, which software are available and how it is possible to customize your workspace.
+However, you can find more information on the future developments of the services on our webpage.
+In the next paragraphs we will dicuss how to work with a Desktop, which software are available and how it is possible to customize your workspace.

 ## Working with your virtual Desktop

-After luancng a Desktop, the virtual computer remains always on and you  and your CSC project member can awalys  securly connect to it from the SD Desktop connection page.
-Each desktop supports the simutaneus connecion of 10 project memebers.
+After launch, each CSC project member can awalys securely connect to the virtual Desktop from the service **Connection page**.
+Each Desktop supports the simutaneus connecion of 10 project memebers and each project can start up to 3 Desktops.

-### Getting started

-### Software available

-## advaced

-When you access the virtual Desktop for the first time, you will be able to see the setting boad. from here you can for example adjust the screen resolution....
+When you access the virtual Desktop for the first time, you will be able to see the setting boad.
+From here you can for example adjust the screen resolution.

-From teh menu bar(top left corner) you can access the menu bar and several pre-installed applications: for example Open Office, audio, video, images,  Jupiter Notebook.
+From the menu bar( top left corner) you can several pre-installed applications: for example Open Office, audio, video, images,  Jupiter Notebook.
 Ru tudio.
-In the Desktop you will be able to access different applications from the menu bar on the page top left corner (e.g. Open Office, Jupter Notebook ).
-If you need to work on files or datasets with your colleagues, save them in the **Shared-directory**.
-The file will be visible and accessible to all the members of the same CSC project.
+If you are planning to edit files and allow your collegue to edit them, save them in the **Shared-directory**.
+The file will be visible, accessible and editable to all the members of the same CSC project.

 As previously mentioned, you can **logout** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
 Logging out will disconnect the work session.
+You will always be able to access your Desktop again after logging in.

+!!!
+Note
-You will always be able to access your Desktop again after logging in. **Never use the lock or reboot buttons** in SD Desktop as after that you will not be able to connect to the Desktop again.
+    **Never use the lock or reboot buttons** in SD Desktop as after that you will not be able to connect to the Desktop again.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">